mayorD19/alx-system_engineering-devops/0x01-shell_permissions/README.md

 3-A Script that changes the owner of the file hello to betty 4-A Script that creates an empty file called Hello.
 5- A Scripts that adds execute permission to the owner of the file hello.
+6-A script that adds and execute permission to the owner and group owners and read permission to other users.